techidaily/site-win11-tips/source/_posts/addressing-inactive-windows-system-voices.md

 6. Exit the Command Prompt window and then restart your PC.
 ![Add Local and Network Services Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/add-local-and-network-services-using-command-prompt.jpg)

  Like using Command Prompt?
-Check our guide to learn[how to master Command Prompt on Windows](https://www.makeuseof.com/tag/windows-10-command-prompt-tips/) .
+Check our guide to learn [how to master Command Prompt on Windows](https://www.makeuseof.com/tag/windows-10-command-prompt-tips/) .

 ## 4\.
 Update Audio Drivers

  Outdated or incompatible audio drivers on your PC can also cause the audio services to malfunction.
 If that's the case, updating the audio drivers on your PC should do the trick.
-If you need help with that, check our guide on[how to update audio drivers on Windows](https://www.makeuseof.com/update-audio-drivers-windows/) and follow the steps outlined there.
+If you need help with that, check our guide on [how to update audio drivers on Windows](https://www.makeuseof.com/update-audio-drivers-windows/) and follow the steps outlined there.

- If updating audio drivers manually sounds like a tedious task, you can get one of the[best driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) to ease the process.
+ If updating audio drivers manually sounds like a tedious task, you can get one of the [best driver updater for Windows](https://www.makeuseof.com/windows-best-free-driver-updaters/) to ease the process.

 ## 5\.
 Switch to the Default Sound Drivers